Sentinel9111/Sentinel9111/README.md

 - 👋 Hi, I’m @Sentinel9111
 - 👀 I’m interested in Coding and Gaming
 - 🌱 I’m currently learning HTML & CSS and Swift
-- ⚽ My goals are to create a free iPadOS calculator app and a native iOS port of the game "Braadworst Spring" that a friend of mine made in swift
+- ⚽ My goals are to create a free iPadOS calculator app and a native iOS port of the game "Braadworst Spring" that a friend of mine made, in swift
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me Discord: Sentinel#3827   Twitter: @Sentinel9111   Reddit: u/collector9111
 <!---